 The cumulative day time noise (7am to 11pm) from the wind turbines must not exceed a noise level of 40dB LA90 (10 min) or background LA90 (10 min) +5dB, whichever is the greater, at the boundary of the curtilage of any noise sensitive premises at all times at wind speeds of up to 12 metres per second at 10m height as measured within the site.
+This is based on the cumulative projections contained within the Technical Noise Appendix 11.1 (REVISION 03 - 20 FEBRUARY 2020)

 The cumulative night time noise (11pm to 7am) from the wind turbines must not exceed a noise level of 43dB LA90 (10 min) or background LA90 (10 min) +5dB, whichever is the greater, at the boundary of the curtilage of any noise sensitive premises at all times at wind speeds of up to 12 metres per second at 10m height as measured within the site.
+This is based on the cumulative projections contained within the Technical Noise Appendix 11.1 (REVISION 03 - 20 FEBRUARY 2020)